ssardina-planning/synth/README.md

     ./tlv-4.18.4 comp-inv.pf examples/kr08-example/painting_arms_kr08-v2.smv

 See you need to give TLV the library/module (here `comp-inv.pf`) that will is to be used.
+Otherwise, you can use script `tlv-comp.sh`:

+    ./tlv-comp.sh  examples/kr08-example/painting_arms_kr08-v2.smv

 In this example `comp-inv.pf` uses `synt-inv.tlv` which is a synthesis for safety games: (\G p)-games